 Transportation professionals understand the critical connection of vehicular speed to fatalities and serious injuries, but the factors in designing a road for safe speeds, mobility, and context is complex.
 With the use of roads evolving, speed management must take into consideration policy, road design, and enforcement to provide a safe environment for vehicles, freight, public transit, pedestrians, bicycles, and other modes.

 This Speed Management for Safety resource hub provides a comprehensive overview of factors and resources available to transportation professionals when evaluating, designing, implementing, and enforcing safe speeds.
 The resource hub is not meant to be a stand-alone resource on all aspects of speed management, but instead is intended to expose all transportation professionals to speed management concepts and available resources.
-Click on the focus areas below to learn more about each element of speed management for safety.

 Speed as a Safety Problem covers the relationship of speed to crash causation and fatalities.

 Setting Speed Limits provides approaches and factors to determine speed limits based on various road conditions.

 Measures for Managing Speed summarizes how the 3 Es — engineering, enforcement, and education — can be used to provide effective speed management and safe streets.

 Creating a Speed Management Program guides creation of a comprehensive speed management program in all types of communities.